AJMansfield/Intelligence-Core-Public/kttu02.md

 "Write?"

 "Write."
-He nods, and points to a handful of fields, indicating what you needed to put there.
+He nods.
+He points to one of the remaining boxes, and then to another.
-"How you write name of Kai,
-  how you write where you're from."
+"How you write name of Kai, and how you write where you're from."

 He hands you the pen.

 You're no judge of alien writing, but Leon's is incredibly neat and tidy,